-Josiah was never on my list of names to give my future children, but after researching the meaning and learning it meant “Jehovah healed,” I knew immediately it was significant for my faith in believing I can and will be healed in order to conceive and have God’s promise of a son fulfilled.
+Josiah was never on my list of names to give my future children, but after researching the meaning and learning it meant “Jehovah healed,” I knew immediately it was significant for my faith in believing I can and will be healed to conceive and have God’s promise of a son fulfilled.
 Sometimes, when I think back to that afternoon in May, I am in awe at how God chose my future son’s name with such purpose and significance.
 Right now, the name Josiah keeps me going when I want to quit and when all hope seems lost.
-But I know that in the future, when he is no longer tucked away in my heart, but also in my arms, his name will also be powerful as he will be proof that God fulfills His promises and heals our bodies and wombs.
+But I know that in the future when he is no longer tucked away in my heart but also my arms, his name will also be powerful as he will be proof that God fulfills His promises and heals our bodies and wombs.

-In honor of Josiah Day, I am privileged to have Evangeline Colbert, author of one of my favorite devotions, “A Seed of Hope” guest post for me on the significance and power of names.
+In honor of Josiah Day, I am privileged to have Evangeline Colbert, author of, “A Seed of Hope,” guest post for me on the significance and power of names.

 “A good name is more desirable than great riches…” (Proverbs 22:1)